Azure-Samples/sk-advanced-orchestration/README.md

+> [!IMPORTANT]
+> We are consolidating all Semantic Kernel samples into a [single repository](https://github.com/Azure-Samples/semantic-kernel-advanced-usage/).
+This repository will be archived in the future.

 # Semantic Kernel Advanced Customer Support

 This repo showcases a sample AI-enabled customer support application that leverages [Semantic Kernel](https://github.com/microsoft/semantic-kernel) Agents boosted with: